Coming up with stories about clients and pitching them to journalists is at the heart of the PR process.

 Firstly, email is ok but avoid mass emails and BCC fields.
 Make your pitch as targeted as possible.
 Remember that journalists receive many, many emails so don’t assume it’ll be read.
 Everything about your pitch has to grab them by the throat and demand their attention.

 Once they’ve opened your email grab them again with your story hook.
 Get right to the point.
 Don’t start with a lengthy long-winded preamble that will bore them to death and cause them to hit that delete button.
-Don’t ask them how they are or tell them you hope they are well and staying safe.
+Don’t pretend you care by asking how they are or telling them you hope they are well or had a great weekend.
 Don’t be insincere because savvy journalists can spot it a mile off and will click delete before they even get to your story.
-You’re not trying to sell them a new phone here, you’re pitching a story.
+You don’t care about their weekend and they don’t expect you to care.
+All that matters is the story.
 What you are really trying to do is to make their job easier.
-If you’ve done your job right so far you’re going to be giving them something their audience will love.
-You’ve got gold for them here.
+If you’ve done yours properly then you’re about to give them something their audience will love.
+You’ve got gold for them here, right?
+If you’re not sure then perhaps step back and try to work up the idea until it’s even stronger.
+Only when you’re convinced that you’re doing them a favour sharing this content with them should you even think about pitching in.
+After all, if you don’t believe in the content why should they?

+So there’s no need to be long winded or fake.
+No need to hide behind jargon or things like fancy job titles.
 Being direct doesn’t mean being rude.
 It’s always nice to say hi.
 But that is literally all you need to say before you give them your story hook.
 Bang.
 Bang.
 Bang.
 Pictures.
 Video.
 Bang.
+This is why your readers / listeners / viewers are going to love this.
 Come back to me for more.

-Summary: Make your story strong.
+Make your story strong.
 Remember Man Bites Dog.
 Never issue a puff piece.
 Be targeted with your pitching.
 Make your subject line a snappy summary of the story.
 Don’t be fake or false.
 Get to the point.
+Keep it simple.
 Give them what they need to make their job as easy as possible.
-No exclamation marks.
+No exclamation marks or unnecessary capital letters.